kulbir-ahluwalia/Kulbir_Website/README.md

 This confirms that Hugo has been installed correctly.

-## Install go for your OS
+### STEP 2: Install go using its binary file
-For linux, refer:
+For ubuntu, refer:
 ```
 https://golangdocs.com/install-go-linux